Face & Neck Lift

 Insurance does not generally cover facial cosmetic surgery.
 Surgery to correct or improve genetic deformity or traumatic injury may be reimbursable in whole or in part.
 It is the patient's responsibility to check with the insurance carrier for information on the degree of coverage.

 Questions?
 Need an Appointment?

-If you have questions for your Baltimore-Washington facial plastic surgeon about face lifts or neck lifts, or if you would like to request an appointment for a consultation, please contact us!
+If you have questions for your Baltimore, MD,-Washington, DC, facial plastic surgeon about face lifts or neck lifts, or if you would like to request an appointment for a consultation, please contact us!

 © Copyright 2000 American Academy of Facial Plastic and Reconstructive Surgery